 Charles Hall Ferry Current Operations

-The ferry that runs between Bullfrog and Halls Crossing continues to be down for repairs.
-Estimated completion date is July 2019.
+The ferry that runs between Bullfrog and Halls Crossing is running on its autumn schedule.
 Utah travelers should know that without the ferry, State Route 276 does not connect and they must use Hwy 95 to drive north and south around Lake Powell.
 Find more information on the ferry page of the UDOT website.